Bob Denver

 Robert Osbourne Denver (January 9, 1935 – September 2, 2005) was an American comedic actor who portrayed beatnik Maynard G. Krebs on the 1959–1963 series The Many Loves of Dobie Gillis and Gilligan on the 1964–1967 television series Gilligan's Island.

 Early life

-Denver was born on January 9, 1935, in New Rochelle, New York, and raised in Brownwood, Texas.
+Denver was born on January 9, 1935, in New Rochelle, New York, the son of Arthur Leo Denver (1895–1957) and Marion R. Denver (née Osborne, 1902–1990), and he was raised in Brownwood, Texas.
 He graduated in 1953 from David Starr Jordan High School in Long Beach, California and Loyola University of Los Angeles in California, with a degree in political science.
 He acted in college productions at Loyola and met fellow student Dwayne Hickman, with whom he later co-starred in The Many Loves of Dobie Gillis.

 After graduation, he coached physical education and taught mathematics and history at Corpus Christi School, a Catholic elementary school in Pacific Palisades, California.

 Career

 Most of Denver's acting career was in television, though he also appeared in several films and on Broadway.
 He was widely associated with the title character that he played in the 1960s television series Gilligan's Island, and he continued to appear as Gilligan in several movies, as a guest on other television series, in personal appearances, and as a voice actor in the animated version of the series.